-AKOSH is committed to three strategic goals for the five-year period of October 1, 2018, through September 30, 2023.
+AKOSH is committed to three strategic goals for the five-year period of October 1, 2023, through September 30, 2028.

-- ♦ Improve workplace safety and health in both public and private sectors as evidenced by a reduction in the rate of injuries, illnesses, and fatalities through AKOSH enforcement and consultation and training programs activities - ♦ Promote a safety and health culture in the Alaskan workplace (both public and private sectors) through compliance assistance, cooperative programs, and consultation assistance - ♦ Secure public confidence through excellence in the development and delivery of AKOSH enforcement and consultation and training programs and services
+- ♦ Improve workplace safety and health in both the public and private sectors, as evidenced by a reduction in the rate of injuries, illness, and fatalities through AKOSH activities. - ♦ Promote a safety and health culture in the Alaskan workplace through compliance assistance, cooperative programs, and consultation assistance. - ♦ Secure public confidence through excellence in the development and delivery of AKOSH enforcement and consultation and training programs and services.